Fascia Release Reflexology

 -

-Flexibility and movement; sliding of the musculoskeletal system
+Flexibility and movement; gliding of the musculoskeletal system

 -